wymillerlinux/DeskHubSharp/README.md

 will include platform-agnostic capablities, so it is being worked on.

 Things you can do with application is search GitHub users, look at repositories from a 10k foot view, go into to detail with a certain repository and clone a branch of that repository.
+Does not include git features.
+Will add that in the future.

 ## Installation